krumbunny/glazemixup.com/src/manual/background/index.md

 The kind of chemistry analysis that Mixup provides is fairly simple but is nevertheless useful for getting a basic handle on what's going on.
-In a nutshell, for a given glaze, Mixup goes through the ingredients, tallies up what kind oxides are present, and gives you the summary analysis.
+In a nutshell, for a given glaze, Mixup goes through the ingredients, tallies up what kind oxides are present, and gives you the summary oxide analysis.

 The main thing to learn is what [role each oxide plays](/manual/background/oxides).
 Some oxides like silica and alumina are always present and are familiar parts of any glaze.